d-g-Szabo/Job-Board-Application/README.md

 4. Restart your terminal session (close and re-open), to update PHP, Composer, and the Laravel installer, just re-run the above command

-5. Navigate to the app directory in the console
+5. Navigate to the app directory in the terminal

         cd to/the/dir/of/the/Job-Board-Application